 So, I figure out how much I’ll need to spend on gifts and other expenses, and then I plan for how I will save.

 Do you need to put money aside all year long?
 No way.
 Here are 5 ways to save for the holidays right now.

 This is an important step in your Christmas budget.
 Saving money ahead of time will stop you from overextending yourself and going into debt just to pay for the holidays.
 It’s the smart thing to do.

 A Christmas budget is an essential tool to help you know exactly where your money is going.
 Having a plan will keep you on track when the holidays start to get hectic.
 Budgeting for gifts and other expenses separately will help you keep things organized.
-And don’t forget to get your FREE 2017 Holiday Spending Plan!
-It’ll make creating your simple Christmas budget so much easier.
+Happy saving!

 Want more?
 You may like: